Looking for the best tips on how to keep your kitchen countertops clutter-free?

 Instead of displaying all the small knickknacks, remove them from the kitchen and find a better place for them to be seen.
 If you don’t have anywhwere to show them off, maybe it’s time for them to move on!

-Your countertop can still stand out with something as simple as a beautiful fruit bowl or a vase with fresh flowers, maybe you could look at sopme art decor for the walls, or on top of your cupboards, as opposed to on them.
+Your countertop can still stand out with something as simple as a beautiful fruit bowl or a vase with fresh flowers, maybe you could look at some art decor for the walls, or on top of your cupboards, as opposed to on your kitchen cupboards

 Rather than crowding your kitchen counters with a million things, make use of layers for the much-needed extra storage.